Language-Guided Invariance Probing of Vision-Language Models: Discussion and Conclusion

-Our study of nine VLMs shows that \textbf{these properties are not guaranteed by scale or strong zero-shot accuracy}.
-EVA02-CLIP and large OpenCLIP models occupy a favorable region of the LGIP space, combining low paraphrase-induced variance with large gaps and high positive rates on object, color and count flips.
-In contrast, SigLIP-family models exhibit substantially higher invariance error and often prefer flipped captions over human descriptions, revealing systematic attribute-level failures that remain hidden under conventional benchmarks.
+Across nine VLMs, we find these properties are not guaranteed by scale or strong zero-shot accuracy.
+EVA02-CLIP and large OpenCLIP models exhibit a favorable trade-off, combining low paraphrase-induced variance with strong rejection of semantically inconsistent captions.
+In contrast, SigLIP-family models show higher invariance error and can prefer flipped captions over human descriptions, revealing systematic, attribute-level failures that conventional benchmarks often miss.

-Moreover, LGIP is model agnostic that it uses existing caption datasets, rule-based perturbations and frozen encoders, yet exposes clear, recipe-dependent differences in linguistic robustness.
-Using LGIP not only as an evaluation tool but also as a regularization signal that encourages low paraphrase variance and large margins to flipped captions is another promising direction.

-Overall, LGIP provides a compact but informative probe of how VLMs trade off invariance and sensitivity on the language side. \textbf{By revealing counterintuitive behaviors} in widely used encoders, it argues for integrating targeted behavioral diagnostics alongside traditional accuracy metrics when designing and selecting future vision–language models.
+Beyond diagnosis, LGIP suggests concrete paths for improvement.
+Contrastive training can be augmented with \emph{structured negative captions} generated by semantic flips, and robustness can be better controlled by jointly optimizing paraphrase-consistency and flip-discrimination losses, optionally with a strength-aware curriculum that progressively increases semantic conflict.
+These diagnostics also inform downstream behavior: low semantic sensitivity can yield linguistically plausible yet visually incorrect rankings in image--text retrieval, while weak object-level grounding can increase hallucination and prior-reliance in VQA.
+Overall, LGIP provides a compact, model-agnostic probe that links evaluation signals to actionable training and application-oriented insights.

+\paragraph{Limitations} Our semantic flips are restricted to a small, fixed vocabulary and single-token substitutions, so they do not capture more compositional contradictions.
+Coverage also depends on whether captions contain matchable tokens, which can bias estimates toward frequent lexical patterns.

+\paragraph{Future work} Future work includes expanding perturbations to compositional edits (e.g., negation, relations, multi-attribute changes) with larger vocabularies and automatic or human validation, improving coverage by stratifying results by token frequency and caption structure, and extending LGIP to multilingual and domain-shifted settings.
+Applying LGIP to instruction-tuned and generative vision--language models is also a promising direction to test whether the same invariance and sensitivity patterns hold.